Hemantlodha/Weather-check/README.md

 # Alexa Skills Kit SDK Sample using JAVA - Weather check
 A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to use weather check skill in java which basically needs an autorization of the user name and the passkey for the Amazon Echo using the Alexa SDK.
-It basically provides you the info of the weather on the basis of the features you asking for or full details of city weather with this it also provide you the chances of rain or does there is need to take umbrella with you.
+It basically provides you the info of the weather on the basis of the features you asking for or full details of city weather with this it also provide you the chances of rain or does there is need to take umbrella with you.In some of your queries it will fetch the city from last utterance and provide you weather information accordingly.

 ## Concepts
 This simple sample has no external dependencies or session management, and shows the example of how to create a Lambda function for handling Alexa Skill requests in java to featch weather details with autorization.